 We are a worldwide leader in the development and marketing of intellectual property for broadband communications.
 We license our intellectual property to semiconductor companies that build integrated circuits based on our technology.
-Our principal offering is Asymmetric Digital Subscriber Line ("ADSL") technology for the telecommunications industry based upon the International Telecommunication Union ("ITU") industry standards.
+Our principal offering is Digital Subscriber Line ("DSL") technology for the telecommunications industry based upon the International Telecommunication Union ("ITU") industry standards.
+DSL technology includes asymmetric DSL ("ADSL") and very high speed DSL ("VDSL").
 ADSL enables telephone companies to use their existing copper telephone lines to offer broadband services.
 Numerous ADSL standards have been adopted by the ITU since 1999, including G.992.1 ADSL and G.992.2 G.lite as well as G.992.3 ADSL2 and G.992.5 ADSL2plus which were adopted by the ITU in 2002 and 2003, respectively.
-The newer standards enable higher speeds, greater reach and broader functionality and are poised to emerge in worldwide deployments over the next several years.
+In 2006, the ITU also approved the G.993.2 VDSL2 standard.
+ADSL2plus and VDSL2 further expand the bandwidth utilized by DSL signals and enable higher data rates than ADSL.
+These newer standards also deliver broader functionality and are expected to be increasingly used in worldwide deployments over the next several years.

-Our technology enables semiconductor companies to manufacture and sell chipsets that support ADSL, ADSL2 and ADSL2plus ITU standards.
+Our technology enables semiconductor companies to manufacture and sell chipsets that support ADSL, ADSL2, ADSL2plus and VDSL2 ITU standards.
 These standards underlie high-speed Internet access services that telephone companies provide to residential customers.
 Increasingly, telephone companies are adding new services to their offerings including video and television.
-New ADSL2 and ADSL2plus technologies are improving telephone companies' ability to offer triple-play services (data, voice and video) over common telephone lines.
+New ADSL2plus and VDSL2 technologies are improving telephone companies' ability to offer triple-play services (data, voice and video) over common telephone lines.

-In addition to our ADSL intellectual property offerings, we develop and market ADSL test and diagnostics hardware and software products to the automated test equipment industry.
-These products aim to improve the set-up and maintenance of broadband services based upon ADSL, ADSL2 and ADSL2plus.
+In addition to our DSL intellectual property offerings, we develop and market DSL test and diagnostics hardware and software products to the automated test equipment industry.
+These products aim to improve the set-up and maintenance of broadband services based upon ADSL, ADSL2, ADSL2plus and VDSL2.

-We also sell software products for the enrollment of biometric information in security systems as well as for biometric transaction processing.
+We also sell software products for the enrollment of biometric information in security and identification systems as well as for biometric transaction processing.
 In addition, we sell software products for medical and digital imaging applications.